eadwu/hf-spaces/README.md

 ## Acknowledgements

 We would like to thank the authors of [LLaDA](https://github.com/llada-project/llada) and [Dream](https://github.com/dream-project/dream) for their excellent work and open-source contributions.
+We thank [Qwen2.5](https://github.com/QwenLM/Qwen2.5) for the base model architecture